pappasam/vim-filetype-formatter/README.md

 vnoremap <silent> <leader>f :FiletypeFormat<cr>
 ```

-If you're using [coc.nvim](https://github.com/neoclide/coc.nvim), and you want to prevent the language server from freaking out after running FiletypeFormat, you can use the following mappings instead.
+If you're using [coc.nvim](https://github.com/neoclide/coc.nvim), and you want to prevent the language server from freaking out after running `:FiletypeFormat`, you can use the following mappings instead.
 They're just like the above mappings, but they explicitly turn off/on coc, which seems to get around any "language server"-side hiccups.

 ```vim
 nnoremap <silent> <leader>f <Cmd>silent!
 CocDisable<cr><Cmd>FiletypeFormat<cr><Cmd>silent!
 CocEnable<cr>